ehmicky/modern-errors/README.md

 export const AuthError = SharedError.subclass('AuthError')
 ```

-### Error instance options

-Options passed as a second argument to an error's constructor apply to that
+- A specific error: second argument to the error's constructor
-specific error.

 ```js
 throw new InputError('Could not read the file.', options)
 ```

-### Method options

-Options passed as the last argument to `AnyError.*(...)` or `error.*(...)` apply
-to that specific function call.
-Only the options for the specific plugin should
+- A function call: last argument, using only the options for the specific plugin
-be passed.

 ```js
 AnyError[methodName](...args, options[pluginName])